seamplex/feenox/doc/tutorials/110-tensile-test/README.md

     - The input file should match as much as possible the paper (or blackboard) formulation of the problem.
     - Input files are [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control)-friendly.

+   See a more detailed decription (and discussion) about the input in [section\ 3 of the Software Design Specification](https://www.seamplex.com/feenox/doc/sds.html#sec:input).

- * The mesh [`tensile-test.msh`](tensile-test.msh) is the output of Gmsh when invoked with the input [`tensile-test.geo`](tensile-test.geo) above.
+ * The mesh `tensile-test.msh` file is the output of [Gmsh](http://gmsh.info/) when invoked with the input [`tensile-test.geo`](tensile-test.geo) above.
 It can be either [version\ 4.1](http://gmsh.info/doc/texinfo/gmsh.html#MSH-file-format) or [2.2](http://gmsh.info/doc/texinfo/gmsh.html#MSH-file-format-version-2-_0028Legacy_0029).
-It is not part of FeenoX the input file.
+It is not part of [FeenoX](https://www.seamplex.com/feenox/) the input file, but referred to by the file name.
+This allows the input file to be tracked by Git (or any other DVCS).

  * The mechanical properties, namely the Young modulus\ $E$ and the Poisson’s ratio\ $\nu$ are uniform in space.
 Therefore, they can be simply set using special variables `E` and `nu`.

  * Boundary conditions are set by referring to the physical surfaces defined in the mesh.
 The keyword `fixed` is a shortcut for setting the individual displacements in each direction `u=0`, `v=0` and `w=0`.

- * An explicit location within the logical flow of the input file hast to be given where FeenoX ought to actually solve the problem with the keyword [`SOLVE_PROBLEM`](https://seamplex.com/feenox/doc/feenox-manual.html#solve_problem).
+ * An explicit location within the logical flow of the input file hast to be given where [FeenoX](https://www.seamplex.com/feenox/) ought to actually solve the problem with the keyword [`SOLVE_PROBLEM`](https://seamplex.com/feenox/doc/feenox-manual.html#solve_problem).
 It should be after defining the material properties and the boundary conditions and before computing secondary results (such as the reactions) and asking for outputs.

  * The reaction in the physical group “left” is computed after the problem is solved (i.e. after `SOLVE_PROBLEM`) and the result is stored in a vector named `R_left` of size three.
 There is nothing special about the name `R_left`, it could have been any other valid identifier name.